Auto Haulers: Should I drive my car or transport it?

 The Potential for Accidents when you drive versus using auto haulers:

-- We saved the worst for last.
+- We saved the worst for last because this usually seals the deal.
 Everyone knows you are a magnificent driver but what about that guy who’s trying to pass you in the fog????
 What about Deer?
-What about sleepy interstate drivers or semi trucks that drift through lanes?
+How about sleepy interstate drivers or semi trucks that drift through lanes?
 What about s-l-o-w drivers that pull out in front of you while you’re doing 75 MPH?
 All it takes is ONE to end your trip.

-It’s a proven statistic that drivers that are passing through areas they aren’t familiar with have a much higher opportunity for an accident.
+It’s a proven statistic that drivers passing through areas they aren’t familiar with have a much higher opportunity for an accident simply because they do not know the lay of the land, as they say.
 Who knows…it may be YOU who causes the accident.
+Therefore we now have another variable to consider when making your decision to ship or not.

 Final Thoughts on Auto Haulers:

 - Eating on the road versus eating on a commercial flight.
 Sleeping in a hotel versus sleeping on a commercial flight.
 Paying fuel costs and maintenance costs versus buying an airfare.
-These are all considerations of auto shipping and explain all too well why so many people choose to ship their cars instead of driving them.
-Make the comparisons between your cost and that of the auto transport quotes you collected and decide for yourself.
+All big questions to ponder because they are all important variables.
+All are considerations of auto shipping and explain why so many people choose to ship their cars instead of driving them.
+Make the comparisons between your cost and that of the auto transport quotes you collected and decide for yourself because ultimately it is up to you to choose.

 IF you choose to drive your car across country you may want to check these links BEFORE you go: